Skip to content

 Step 1: Enable telemetry collection and auto-instrumentation

-Auto-instrumentation provides logs, metrics, and traces for your Java application without requiring any code changes.
+Auto-instrumentation automatically captures logs, metrics, and traces from your Java app.
+You don't need to change any code in your app.

 1. Update to the newest version of the app template for the application you want to instrument.